 The Rookery offers very spacious accommodation, with woodland grounds and lawns that cannot be described as remote, in the true Dales tradition, but a perfect hideaway haven none the less.

-Please note this cottage is let on a Friday to Friday basis.
+Please note this cottage is let Friday to Friday.

 Bishopdale is a deep valley running from Wensleydale to the heights of the Pennines at Kidstones Bank and descending into upper Wharfedale.